13 Best State & National Parks in Washington

 On the shores of the Wanapum Reservoir along the Columbia River, this unique Eastern Washington State Park contains one of the most diverse collections of petrified wood found anywhere in the nation.
 The discovery of this petrified forest led to the creation of the state park in the 1930s.
 The area is also a National Natural Landmark.

-Visitors to the Gingko Petrified Forest State Park witness the amazing collection of petrified wood throughout the park and within the Interpretive Center.
+Things to Do: Visitors to the Gingko Petrified Forest State Park witness the amazing collection of petrified wood throughout the park and within the Interpretive Center.
+The Trees of Stone Interpretive Trail provides a 1.25-mile hike lined with undisturbed petrified logs in their natural setting.
 The entire park also offers excellent views of the surrounding Columbia River.
-The Trees of Stone Interpretive Trail provides a 1.25-mile hike lined with undisturbed petrified logs in their natural setting.

 Camping is available near Ginkgo Petrified Forest State Park.
-All 50 full hookup sites at the adjoining Wanapum Recreation Area have been known to fill up during the nearby Gorge Amphitheater concert season throughout the summer and shoulder months of the year.
+All 50 full hookup sites at the adjoining Wanapum Recreation Area commonly fill up during the nearby Gorge Amphitheater concert season throughout the summer and shoulder months.
 Campsites are located near access points to Wanapum Lake.

 Address: 4511 Huntzinger Road, Vantage, Washington

 10. Cape Disappointment State Park

 Cape Disappointment State Park is a great place to explore the Washington coast and the significant cultural history of the area.
 This state park is named after an unsuccessful voyage by Captain James Meares to find the Columbia River.

 Today, the state park unsuccessfully lives up to its name, and features two scenic lighthouses, including the photogenic North Head Lighthouse overlooking 27 miles of ocean beach.